Sycamore Gap tree at Hadrian's Wall 'felled overnight'

 Conservative MP Mr Opperman said it was "unquestionably a criminal act", but added that "even if police did catch the perpetrator, the tree is still gone".

+He described it as "incredibly sad day" and said the force would "consider every tactic at our disposal" to find out the full circumstances.

-Northumberland National Park Authority (NNPA) said it "had reason to believe" the "iconic North East landmark" had been "deliberately felled".
+Northumberland National Park Authority said it "had reason to believe" the "iconic North East landmark" had been "deliberately felled".

 It added it was working with agencies to make the site safe.